Payment for Ecosystem Services

 Funding for the pilot program has been received and secured from an America the Beautiful Challenge Grant through the National Fish and Wildlife Foundation and the United States Fish and Wildlife Service.
 Both funding sources are available for 3 years.
 The success of the pilot program will determine future appropriations, as approved by the Florida Legislature and Governor or through other grant opportunities.
 Funding a long-term PES program is a priority of FWC to ensure the conservation of wildlife on private lands.

-Yes, activities such as grazing, hunting and silviculture are generally compatible with panthers when done using basic conservation tenets.
-This program is geared towards ‘working lands’, and multiple benefits can be derived from well managed lands while also providing ecosystem services.
+Yes, activities such as grazing, hunting, and silviculture are generally compatible with panthers when done following basic conservation tenets.
+This program is geared toward working lands, where stewardship can yield multiple benefits while also providing ecosystem services like habitat for panthers.